cpsiotsec/cpsiotsec.github.io/index.md

 1. Original preliminary research on a CPS/IoT security and privacy topic
 2. Demos/interesting findings/insights on CPS/IoT security and privacy

 Submitted papers can be up to 12 or 6 pages including appendices and references (except for SoK papers where references are excluded).
 Submissions must use the format defined by CCS [(https://www.sigsac.org/ccs/CCS2020/call-for-papers.html)](https://www.sigsac.org/ccs/CCS2020/call-for-papers.html).
-Only PDF files will be accepted.
-Accepted papers will be published by the ACM Press and/or the ACM Digital Library.
+Only PDF files will be accepted. **There is no requirement to anonymize the submissions; Authors may choose to submit anonymously or not.** Accepted papers will be published by the ACM Press and/or the ACM Digital Library.
 Submissions must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.
 Each accepted paper must be presented by a registered author.
 Submissions not meeting these guidelines risk immediate rejection.
 For questions about these policies, please contact the chairs.

 <!--
 **Please submit your work at** **[https://easychair.org/conferences/?conf=cpsiotsec2020](https://easychair.org/conferences/?conf=cpsiotsec2020).** -->